 Loyola et al. (2021); Simmonds et al.Phones travel between patients, rooms, and staff.
 The organisms found on them, including MRSA, Enterococcus, and Acinetobacter, are clinically relevant.
 That turns a dirty screen into a potential transmission pathway.

 The goal is not to replace existing cleaning protocols.
-It is to close a gap those protocols were not designed to address: the phone that moves room to room, hand to hand, without anyone stopping to wipe it down.
+It is to close a specific gap those protocols were not designed to address: the phone that moves room to room, hand to hand, without anyone stopping to wipe it down.

 The evidence points to a consistent gap.
 Sterra makes a product designed to close it without adding steps to your team's workflow.